joakimkistowski/HTTP-Load-Generator/README.md

 In addition to the jar, you need a load intensity profile and a LUA script for generating the actual requests.
 We provide an example for each in the examplefiles directory:
 * [Example Load Intensity Profile](HTTP-Load-Generator/examplefiles/curveArrivalRates.csv): An example load intensity profile that runs for a minute. its arrival rate increases for 30 seconds before decreasing again in a sinoid shape.
-* [Example Request Generation LUA Script](HTTP-Load-Generator/examplefiles/http_calls_dvd.lua): A script for generating requests for the Dell DVD Store testing application.
-This file has quite a few comments that explain the general structure of the LUA scripts.
+* [Example Minimal Request Generation LUA Script](HTTP-Load-Generator/examplefiles/http_calls_minimal.lua): A minimal example script for generating requests.
+Alternates between calls on index.html and index.htm.
+For a more complex example see [here](HTTP-Load-Generator/examplefiles/http_calls_dvd.lua).
+This secnd scripts specifies calls for the Dell DVD Store.
+However, use the minimal script for now, bacouse it is far easier to run with almost any web application.

 Download both files and place them on the director machine.
 For simplicity, we will assume that you place them in the same directory as the _httploadgenerator.jar_.
 You would now also modify the LUA script with calls for your web application.
+For the minimal example, just make sure that index.html and index.htm are accessible and enter the adress of your server hosting the web application in line 7 of the script.

+Now, on the **load generator machine** start the HTTP Load Generator in load generator mode, using the following command line with the _-l_ switch:

+    $ java -jar httploadgenerator.jar -l

+Next, on the **director machine** start the HTTP Load Generator in director mode:

+    $ java -jar .\httploadgenerator.jar -d -s IP_OF_THE_LOAD_GENERATOR_MACHINE -a curveArrivalRates.csv -o testlog.csv -r 5 -l .\http_calls_minimal.lua

+The director call does the following:
+* _-d_ starts the director mode.
+* _-s_ specifies the address of the load generator machine.
+* _-a_ specifies the load intensity (*a*rrival rate) profile.
+* _-o_ specifies the name of the output log, containing the results.
+* _-r_ specifies the random seed (always specify it for reproducibility)
+* _-l_ specifies the *L*UA script.

+The director will now connect with the load generator, send the load intensity profile, script, and other settings.
+It will then prompt you to press enter to start the test.
+Once the test has concluded, the output log file will appear in the directory.

 ## 3. Creating Custom Request Profies